 G. Human Trafficking Screening Tool Instructions: This is not an all-inclusive list.
 There may be information that is reported that must be screened in for an assessment.
-If the report meets this maltreatment type it must be accepted as an Investigative Assessment.

 Is the child being held in involuntary servitude?

 Involuntary servitude is a type of human trafficking called labor trafficking.
 It is defined as: